 - Photo Spots: The village has many photo spots with a typical rural atmosphere of the past.
 You can take pictures with traditional houses, crafts, and palm fiber roofs that add to the aesthetic impression.

-Facilities and Ticket Prices at Tenganan Village
+Facilities and Ticket Prices

 - Facilities: In Tenganan Pegringsingan Village, you can enjoy facilities such as parking areas, meeting halls, jungle tracking trails, public bathrooms, souvenir stalls, and culinary attractions.